-While everyone is flocking to Crete or the Cyclades, I decided this summer to explore a lesser-known region of the Northern Aegean Sea: the Sporades Islands in northern Greece.
+While everyone is flocking to Crete or the Cyclades, I decided this summer to explore a lesser-known region of the Northern Aegean Sea by going island hopping in the Sporades, in Northern Greece.

 You can choose to share your time between Skiathos, Skopelos and Alonissos, the three islands of the archipelago or only stay in one during your entire holiday.
 There are many opportunities for day trips to any of the islands for 25 to 35€.
 The ferries linking the islands and Volos on the continent are available several times a day and for as cheap as 14€ the single way ticket.